hartwigmedical/hmftools/purple/README.md

 The driver gene panel (DriverGenePanel.37.tsv) and 38 equivalent is also available from [HMFTools-Resources > Gene Panel](https://resources.hartwigmedicalfoundation.nl)

-Note that generating the driver catalog for SNVs assumes that the VCF has been annotated with SNPEFF.
+Note that generating the driver catalog for SNVs assumes that the VCF has been annotated with [PAVE](../pave/README.md).

 ## Input